How to Use AI Coding Agents Effectively

 Choose the right surface

-• IDE: direct edits with tight human steering
+• IDE: precise local edits with tight human steering

 Context